 To much fanfare and alacrity, the opening of the new Winter Park Public Library had successfully come and gone.
-The media had done a fantastic job heralding in the beauty and creative uniqueness of the new library facility, designed by renowned architect, Sir David Adjaye, and its greatly expanded capabilities and technologies.
-Needing a starting point to research the business end of how to plan and incubate a new business and curious to see for himself what the new library facility looked like in person, he decided to give the library a try.
+The media had done a fantastic job heralding in the beauty and creative uniqueness of the new library facility, designed by renowned architect, Sir David Adjaye, and its vast and accessible resources, research capabilities and technologies.
+Needing a starting point to research how to plan and incubate a new business, and curious to see for himself what the new library facility looked like in person, he decided to give the library a try.

-As Barry walked up the steps of the raised belvedere and towards the new building he was impressed by the structural arches, from vaulted rooflines and sweeping windows, under his breath he asked himself, “this is a library?”
+As Barry walked up the steps of the raised belvedere and towards the new building, he was impressed by the structural arches, vaulted rooflines and sweeping windows.
+Under his breath he asked himself, “this is a library?”
 He entered through the east side entrance and approached the librarian at the front desk, explained to her what he was wanting to do and asked where the Small Business Resource Center was.

-Once ensconced in the Small Business Resource Center, Barry couldn’t help but notice how much sunlight radiated through the large sweeping windows, filling the surrounding space with sunshine and warmth.
-Nicole, the Small Business Resource Center librarian, noticed Barry looking around and politely asked if he needed any help.
-Not wanting to show his hand entirely, Barry blithely and in very general terms explained his journey up to that point and that his business acumen wasn’t as robust as it needed to be.
+Once ensconced in the Small Business Resource Center, Barry couldn’t help but notice how much sunlight radiated through the large sweeping windows, filling the surrounding space with sunshine and warmth - a motivating, pleasant space.
+Nicole, the Small Business Resource Center librarian, noticed Barry looking around and politely asked how she could help him.
+Not wanting to show his hand entirely, Barry blithely, and in very general terms, explained that in his entrepreneurial journey his business acumen wasn’t as robust as it needed to be.
 Listening intently and never losing eye contact, Nicole began to ask a series of questions to gauge how best to help.

 The Q & A over, Nicole asked Barry to grab his paper and pen and to kindly follow her to a bank of computer screens and keyboards.
 Passing a series of meeting rooms, Barry noticed in one of the rooms a group of people sitting around a table gesticulating and talking to another group of people on a large, wall-mounted screen.
 Anticipating his quizzical look Nicole explained the new library meeting rooms included online collaborative screens for live meetings with the technologies to support video conferencing and more.

 It was a lot to take in, and Nicole could see Barry was starting to fidget, a slight vacant look passing through his eyes from time to time.
 He needed time to absorb all the information presented to him.
-Nicole suggested that he, once done at the library, take a stroll along the many walking paths on the library grounds and Martin Luther King Jr. Park, all the greenery, ponds and nature might have a calming, centering effect on him.
+Nicole suggested that he, once done at the library, take a stroll along the many walking paths on the library grounds and in the adjacent Martin Luther King Jr. Park.
+He did just that in view of all the greenery, ponds and nature that had a calming, centering effect on him.